DynamoDS/DynamoPrimer/08_Dynamo-for-Revit/8-1_The-Revit-Connection.md

 >1.
 In a Revit projector family editor, navigate to Addins and click *Dynamo*.
 Take note: Dynamo will run only in the file in which it was opened.

 ![Connection](images/8-1/00.png)
 >1.
 When openinig Dynamo in Revit, there is a new category called *"Revit"*.
-This is a comprehensive addition to the UI which offers nodes specifically catering to Revit workflows.
+This is a comprehensive addition to the UI which offers nodes specifically catering to Revit workflows.*

+**Note - By using the Revit-specific family of nodes, the Dynamo graph will only  work when opening in Dynamo for Revit.
+If a Dynamo for Revit graph is opened in Dynamo Sandbox for example, the Revit nodes will be missing.*

 ### Community
 Since Dynamo was originally created for AEC, its large and growing community is a great resource for learning from and connecting with experts in the industry.
 Dynamo’s community is made of architects, engineers, programmers, and designers who all have a passion for sharing and making.